jonculver/tnmoc-internet/docs/wizards.md

 P220 - 1969 Alohanet - 7 stations using radio to send data in Hawaii.
 SATNET - overtaken by under sea fiber

-P222 - 1973 Internetting project to join networks.
+P222,I258 - 1973 Internetting project to join networks.
 Vint Cerf & Bob Kahn.
 Gateway.
-Looks like a host on both networks
+Looks like a host on both networks, Internet Protocol

 P226 - 1974 paper "A protocol for packet network intercommunication".
 TCP.
 Assume unreliable network (unlike ARPA). put responsibility on host